-Tucked away inside a country’s legal system is the area that protects employees, employers, trade unions and governments that are operating within the workplace.
+Tucked away inside a country’s legal system is the area that protects employees, employers, trade unions, and governments that are operating within the workplace.
 This area of the law is known as international labor law.
-If you need to you can get a definition here.
 Each country has its own set of rules and regulations.
 But in general, all of these laws are in place to protect business-related operations.

 Organizations including the International Labour Organization, the World Trade Organization, and the European Union assist countries with the creation of various laws.
 The organizations also help businesses stay on track and remain compliant by being a direct resource for education on the rules and regulations regarding labor laws in specific countries.

 Although there is nothing simple about international trade, you should know that when you expand your business internationally, you are now operating under the laws of two countries.
 As a result, you need to balance the requirements set forth in each jurisdiction.
 International trade compliance comes into play when your company starts to import and export products from country to country.
 Research the regulations to ensure that you’re complying with taxes, fees, and barriers to entry for each country of operations.

 One place to start your research is with the International Trade Commission.

 Small to midsize firms often find it difficult to protect its intellectual property (IP) while performing business overseas.
 This is due to a lack of information that is readily available to foreign companies.
 What you need to know now is that your IP that is trademarked or registered in the US is not protected in any other country.
 If you have vital information that needs to be protected, this should be one of the first steps on your list when expanding internationally.
 Simple ways to protect your IP from international operations include:

 - Working with an in-country attorney to legally protect your IP under your target country’s guidelines.

 - Get an established language in place to protect IP when working with independent contractors.
 But be aware you may not have enforceability if something does happen.

 - Register your IP in your target country.

 How your business handles international taxes